 What makes this dog all the more compelling is its undeniable loyalty towards you, which can increase to a point where it can get aggressive.

-Therefore, while you may think that a dog as tiny as this may be an easy pet, there is a lot of effort that needs to be put into its early training in order to develop its personality.
+Therefore, while you may think that a dog as tiny as this may be an easy pet, there is a lot of effort that needs to be put into its early training to develop its personality.

 That being said, before we move on to the upkeep of the Brug, we will first book at some basic information that you will need before you purchase this hybrid dog.